-The Block Protect (BP3, BP2, BP1, and BP0) bits are non-volatile.
+The Block Protection (BP3, BP2, BP1, and BP0) bits are non-volatile.
 They define the size of the area to be software protected against Program and Erase commands.
 These bits are written with the Write Status Register (WRSR) command.
 When the Block Protect (BP3, BP2, BP1, and BP0) bits are set to 1, the relevant memory area becomes protected against Page Program (PP), Sector Erase (SE) and Block Erase (BE) commands.
-The Block Protect (BP3, BP2, BP1, and BP0) bits can be written provided that the Hardware Protected mode has not been set.
-The Chip Erase (CE) command is executed only if none sector or block is protected.
+The Chip Erase (CE) command is executed, only if the Block Protect (BP3, BP2, BP1, and BP0) bits are 0.